imagineLife/big-site/content/mongo/performance/Indexes/indexes.md

 // mongo can compound BOTH requirements into something more like...
 { itm: [ [ "XYZ", "XYZ" ] ], prices: [ [ 31, Infinity ] ] }
 ```

+## Understanding sort and index usage

+The `explain` cli output can give insight into how a query uses indexes.
+As the [MongoDB Docs say](https://docs.mongodb.com/manual/reference/explain-results/#sort-stage), "_If MongoDB cannot use an index or indexes to obtain the sort order, the results include a SORT stage indicating a blocking sort operation_".
+The "winningPlan" will either

+- show the `SORT` stage when sorting docs in memory, indicating that the sort is not leveraging indexes
+- _not show the `SORT` stage_, indicating that the sort is leveraging indexes
+  - when using indexes, the explain output `queryPlanner.winningPlan.inputStage.inputStage.direction` will either be `backward` or `forward`